MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/consume-retail-server-api.md

 ---
 # required metadata

-title: Consume the Retail Server APIs in external application
+title: Consume Retail Server APIs in external applications
-description: This topic describes how to consume the Retail server (RS) APIs in external application.
+description: This topic describes how to consume the Retail Server APIs in external applications.
 author: mugunthanm
 manager: AnnBe
 ms.date: 09/25/2020